Bukit Rimau: Places of worship

 Surau An-Namira is a Surau in Bukit Rimau.

-Sports & Recreation
+Sports and recreation

 The greenery and abundance of cycling paths around Bukit Rimau has led to it becoming a popular destination for solo and group cyclists, who often hold get-togethers in the area.

 Bukit Rimau is home to the 18-hole Bukit Kemuning Golf & Country Resort.
 The resort is sprawled over 150 acres and consists of a pro shop, swimming pool, gymnasium, food and beverage outlets, VIP room, seminar rooms and function room.

 Community living in Bukit Rimau is further enhanced by the provision of several indoor and outdoor facilities within a clubhouse that includes a swimming pool, gymnasium, table tennis hall, library, children's playgrounds and a badminton and Sepak Takraw court.